assetgrower/urlx_crawler/README.md

 Things we want this todo:
  - Be able to process 100M total per day (x per second, across x VMs).
  - Make sure not to get abuse complaints (probably run through proxies in the same region)
+ - Be able to save the following info at a minimum: status code, title